1showahs/1showahs/README.md

-- 👋 Hi, I’m @1showahs
+- 👋 Hi, I’m @1showahs... singer songwriter music 🎵 producer.
+Owner founder creator and CEO/director of the showahs and weed music studio productons
-- 👀 I’m interested in ...
+- 👀 I’m interested in... working to see how GitHub can further revolutionize music production.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ... program management
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... music Apps
-- 📫 How to reach me ...
+- 📫 How to reach me ... https://showahs.videoblog/contact/

 <!---
 1showahs/1showahs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.